CBP vs. Border Patrol: Understanding the Dynamics of Immigration Agencies in the USA

 Overview of INS and ICE

-Before the establishment of CBP and Border Patrol, the Immigration and Naturalization Service (INS) was responsible for enforcing immigration laws and processing applications for citizenship and residency.
-However, in 2003, the INS was dissolved, and its functions were divided between two new agencies: U.S. Immigration and Customs Enforcement (ICE) and U.S. Citizenship and Immigration Services (USCIS).
+Prior to the establishment of CBP and Border Patrol, the Immigration and Naturalization Service (INS) was the primary agency responsible for enforcing immigration laws and processing applications for citizenship and residency.
+However, in 2003, the INS was dissolved, leading to the creation of two distinct agencies: U.S. Immigration and Customs Enforcement (ICE) and U.S. Citizenship and Immigration Services (USCIS).
+This restructuring aimed to streamline immigration processes and enhance enforcement capabilities, reflecting the evolving landscape of immigration and national security.

 Key Functions and Roles

-ICE focuses on enforcing immigration laws within the country, including the apprehension and removal of undocumented immigrants, investigating human trafficking and smuggling, and combating transnational crime.
-USCIS, on the other hand, handles immigration benefits and services, such as processing visa applications, granting citizenship, and providing humanitarian assistance.
+ICE plays a pivotal role in enforcing immigration laws within the United States.
+Its responsibilities include the apprehension and removal of undocumented immigrants, investigating human trafficking and smuggling operations, and combating transnational crime.
+In contrast, USCIS is tasked with managing immigration benefits and services, such as processing visa applications, granting citizenship, and providing humanitarian assistance to those in need.
+Together, these agencies work to uphold the integrity of the immigration system while ensuring that individuals seeking to enter or remain in the U.S. do so legally and safely.

 CBP vs. ICE: How They Differ